Room: King Willem Alexander

 Session Description

-Methods to evaluate resource efficient applications, lands and use of biomass for energy and other non-food applications.
+This oral session looks at methods to evaluate resource efficient applications, lands and use of biomass for energy and other non-food applications.

 Chair